davidsev/owlbear-aoe/README.md

 A new icon should appear on the toolbar at the right.
 Click it and then click and drag somewhere to draw a cone.
 The squares it hits will be highlighted.

+The top toolbar lets you choose between cone/sphere/cube, and access settings. \
+Currently the only setting is what percentage of a square needs to be covered to count as being hit.
+By RAW any overlap is enough, so the default is 0.